 888-649-MOVE | 416-749-2100

-No. As in any move, there is always an element of risk.
-Any mover that tells you he has never damaged anything is either lying or extremely new to the profession (there could be an exception out there, but anyone who gambles would never take that bet).
 The reason you should hire a professional piano mover is the same reason you hire a professional in any other trade or buy insurance: To protect yourself from injury liabilities and reduce the odds of your piano or home being damaged.
-A good piano mover will tell you if there is a chance of damage in the move before he/she has started doing anything and will give you the option of proceeding.
+Most people forget that when something gets damaged, it is usually more than one item.
+Do you like your house walls, floors, porch, doors, etc. A good piano mover will tell you if there is a chance of damage in the move before he/she has started doing anything and will give you the option of proceeding.
 Please note that when this occurs, you are now liable for the damage that occurs; not the mover.

 Call the local stores, technicians, teachers (people in the industry) and find out who they would use.
 After a couple of inquiries it will become clear who the piano mover of choice is in your area.
 To find piano stores in your area, goto Canadian Piano Resource Page, they have the largest listing available.
 In most areas there is really only one good piano mover.
 In large metropolises there could be more than one.
 In small rural areas it will probably be a household mover that specializes in pianos on the side due to the lack of volume.
 If you live near a large city, it is probably worth your while to have the expert drive out of the city and do your piano move for you.
 It does not take a rocket scientist to realize that a piano mover in a big city has more experience moving pianos than a small town mover (Larger community, means more pianos to move, therefore more experience).
 An excellent resource for finding a piano mover is pianomover.ca

 If you are located in the Greater Toronto Area: Good News!
 You've found the largest and most reputable piano mover in your area.
 Don't take our word for it!
 Read some of our 3rd party reviews: